-The Amplitude Modulated (AM) signals follow the formats and conventions as described in this section.
+The transmitter will provide Amplitude Modulated (AM) signals.

 Requirement OCT-018: The OCT shall support Amplitude Modulation (AM) including OOK-NRZ and Manchester encoding.

 For Manchester encoding, the convention implemented is given by Table 2-4 with transmission order of symbols being from left to right.